kaniak274/kaniak274/README.md

 ### Hello there 👋

 ### About me
-My name is Kamil and I'm a Senior Backend web developer & API designer [@Makimo](https://github.com/makimo).
+My name is Kamil and I'm a Senior Backend web developer & API designer.

 #### Technologies I know